Some links and articles about what it’s like to live with myalgic encephalomyelitis and my experiences with it-

 What it’s like to be sick-

-Throughout the rest of the afternoon I’ll decide whether I feel able to take some photos or do some uni work or pop up the road to see a friend.
+Throughout the rest of the afternoon I’ll decide whether I feel able to take some photos or do some uni work or head up the road to see a friend.
 Sometimes it’s a matter of just choosing to do one thing so that I don’t end up in too much pain or too exhausted or whatever else.
-Most people know I drive everywhere because walking for longer than 5 minutes is just too difficult.
+Most people know I drive everywhere because walking for longer than a couple of minutes is just too difficult.
 When I do walk anywhere I use a walking stick.
 Some days I’d absolutely love to see friends or go for a drive or do some uni work and it’s just not physically possible, so I end up spending the whole day in bed.
 It’s not me being lazy, it’s just sometimes all I’m able to do, and it often leaves me feeling really worthless.

 My sleep pattern fluctuates all the time for various reasons - pain, nausea and sometimes just feeling depressed or lonely.
 When the fatigue is especially bad sometimes I do manage to get to bed early and get a decent night’s sleep, but if the pain or nausea are dominating, often they’ll keep me up until 3 or 4am.
 When I don’t get to sleep ‘til really late I often wake up very late the next day and as a result, am up late again that night.
 It develops into this terrible inverted sleep cycle.
-I find keeping a normal sleeping pattern very difficult at times and try really hard to maintain it.
-I’ve realised that despite that sleep doesn’t refresh me or make the fatigue much better, getting proper sleep really does help mood and sometimes symptoms.
+I find keeping a normal sleeping pattern very difficult at times and try really hard to maintain a healthy one.
+I’ve realised that despite that sleep doesn’t refresh me or make the fatigue much better, getting proper sleep really does help my mood and sometimes my symptoms.